golang/vscode-go/docs/settings.md

 The Go build tags to use for all commands, that support a `-tags '...'` argument.
 When running tests, go.testTags will be used instead if it was set.

+### `go.coverMode`

+When generating code coverage, the value for -covermode: 'set', 'count', 'atomic'

 ### `go.coverOnSave`

 If true, runs 'go test -coverprofile' on save and shows test coverage.